nixworks/public/news/2017/06/7/a-u-s-house-resolution-unanimously-passes-397a0-calling-for-all-turkish-security-guards-involved-in-the-may-16-clashes-to-be-charged-and.md

 ### Related:

-1. [A grand jury in the U.S. capital has issued indictments for 19 people, including 15 identified as Turkish security officials, for attacking protesters in May 2017. ](/news/2017/08/29/a-grand-jury-in-the-u-s-capital-has-issued-indictments-for-19-people-including-15-identified-as-turkish-security-officials-for-attacking.md) _Context: 2017 clashes at the Turkish Ambassador's Residence in Washington, D.C._
+1. [A grand jury in Washington, D.C. has issued indictments for 19 people, including 15 identified as Turkish security officials, for attacking protesters in May 2017. ](/news/2017/08/29/a-grand-jury-in-washington-d-c-has-issued-indictments-for-19-people-including-15-identified-as-turkish-security-officials-for-attacking.md) _Context: 2017 clashes at the Turkish Ambassador's Residence in Washington, D.C._